-Habitat: Woodlands, from near sea level to moderate elevations in the mountains.
+Habitat: Forest understory and edge, from near sea level to middle elevations in the mountains.

 Conservation Status: Not of concern